FreddyZeng/bluekai-ios-sdk/README.md

 [blueKaiSDK setOptInPreference:YES];
 ```

-### Passing a Value

-To pass a single key value pair to BlueKai SDK, use the below code

-    [blueKaiSdk updateWithKey:@"myKey" andValue:@"myValue"];

 ### Passing Multiple Values

 To pass multiple of key value pairs to BlueKai SDK, create an NSDictionary with key/value pairs and use the below method

     [blueKaiSdk updateWithDictionary:@{@"myKey1":@"myValue1", @"myKey2":@"myValue2"}];

+### Passing a Single Value

+To pass a single key value pair to BlueKai SDK, use the below code

+    [blueKaiSdk updateWithKey:@"myKey" andValue:@"myValue"];

 ### Resuming Data Post

 The `resume()` method in BlueKai SDK should be invoked from the